danirocha/find-all-about-api/README.md

-# POI API
+# FIND ALL ABOUT

-Find info about a geo point of interest with this REST API built in Go
+Find all about a geo point with this REST API built in Go

 ## Getting Started